Marcelle de Manziarly

+Marcelle de Manziarly (13 October 1899 – 12 May 1989) was a French pianist, music educator, conductor and composer.

+Biography

-Marcelle de Manziarly (13 October 1899, in Kharkov, Russian Empire (present-day Kharkiv, Ukraine) – 12 May 1989, in Ojai, California) was a French pianist, music educator, conductor and composer.
-She was born in Kharkiv, studied in Paris with Nadia Boulanger and at the age of 23 had already composed two mature works.
-She later studied conducting with Felix Weingartner in Basle and piano with Isabelle Vengerova in New York City and taught and performed in Europe and the United States.
+She was born on 13 October 1899 in Kharkiv, studied in Paris with Nadia Boulanger and at the age of 23 had already composed two mature works.
+She later studied conducting with Felix Weingartner in Basel and piano with Isabelle Vengerova in New York City and taught and performed in Europe and the United States.
 Aaron Copland dedicated his song "Heart, We Will Forget Him" to her.
-She died in Ojai, California, five months before her 90th birthday.
+She died in Ojai, California, at age 89.